-Bartozs Majcher - PhD student
+Bartozs Majcher - PhD candidate

 An adventurer, a passionate environmentalist and a field biologist with interests in tropical plant and insect ecology.I am fascinated by changes in species observed along environmental gradients, including those resulting from human pressures.
 I focus on researching and modelling how organisms and their networks respond to changes in climate and other aspects of the physical environment.
 I’m generally interested in trade-offs in the way organisms allocate their resources, studies of biodiversity and biogeography.